enfogroup/aws-cdk-compliance/README.md

 The following features are available for S3.

 * Bucket, compliant S3 Bucket Construct
+* BucketProps, modified version of BucketProps which enforces compliance
-* compliantBucketProps, the BucketProps used to enforce compliance
+* compliantBucketProps, the BucketProps used to enforce compliance if you don't supply your own

 Bucket creation example